 As with Rosh Hashanah, we offer mitzvot to involved members of our community.
 Our morning and additional services are continuous but then there is a break for study, if one wishes, or just for a walk before resuming for the afternoon, memorial and concluding services.

-The children, and adults, bring fruit and we hold a “Sukkah Decorating Event” where children draw pictures to decorate the sukkah, usually of the Ushpizin, spiritual guests, who we invite to share our sukkah with us.
+Children and adults, bring fruit and we hold a “Sukkah Decorating Event”, where children draw pictures to decorate the sukkah, usually of the Ushpizin, spiritual guests, who we invite to share our sukkah with us.
 Adults string the fruit and together we decorate the sukkah.

 Kiddush, weather permitting, is always held in the sukkah.

-Following the Torah readings and Bible (evening service) or Haftorah (morning service), the Sifrei Torah are all taken from the Ark and taken round the Synagogue, at least seven times.
+Following the Torah readings and Bible (evening service) or Haftorah (morning service), the Sifrei Torah are all taken from the Ark and paraded round the Synagogue, at least seven times.
 Everyone is encouraged to dance round the Synagogue with any of the Sifrei Torah, some being quite small and light and others heavy.
 No-one is excluded.
-There is singing and dancing as this is a joyous festival and apples, flags and sweets are distributed.
+There is singing and dancing, as this is a joyous festival, and apples, flags and sweets are distributed.

-After Kiddush in the Sukkah, the fruit is distributed to those on site and the rest, as long as it is in good condition, is taken to one of the local care homes for the residents.
-It has also been known for chutney to be made for the fruit that has gone soft!
+After Kiddush in the Sukkah, the fruit is distributed to those on site and the rest, as long as it is in good condition, is taken to one of the local care homes, for the residents.
+It has also been known for chutney to be made fromthe fruit that has gone soft!